fidelechevarria/croma/README.md

 # croma
-A simple scientific visualization and animation library for Python
+A simple scientific visualization library for Python